jroimartin/explib/README.md

 ## Installation

-For development purposes, execute the following command within a venv:
+For development purposes, execute the following command from a venv:

 ```
 $ pip install -e .